GambitBSM/gambit_light_1.0/gambit_light_interface/example_cpp/README.md

    GAMBIT_LIGHT_REGISTER_LOGLIKE(user_loglike)
    ```
    **Note:** The purpose of this macro is to construct a C-style registration function that GAMBIT can connect to without worrying about the
    name mangling for C++ library symbol names.
-GAMBIT will use this function to recieve a pointer to the actual target function `user_loglike`.
+GAMBIT will use this function to obtain a pointer to the actual target function `user_loglike`.

 4. Build your C++ code as a shared library.
 Make sure to include the `gambit_light_interface/include` directory containing `gambit_light_interface.h`.
 Example: